-The easiest way to join ESOC is by contacting the club directly.
-Please print and fill in the ESOC membership application form. (.docx or .pdf) Send your completed form, with a cheque for the appropriate amount (see below), made payable to “ESOC”, to the ESOC Membership Secretary:
+Send your completed form, with a cheque for the appropriate amount (see above), made payable to “ESOC”, to the ESOC Membership Secretaries:

 Jeni & Mark Rowe, 35 Netherbank, Edinburgh, EH16 6YR

-It is possible to join ESOC via the British Orienteering website, but this is not recommended, because the online mechanism will overcharge you if you join as family.
+It is possible to join ESOC as a family via the British Orienteering website, but this is not recommended, because the online mechanisms will overcharge you.

 These are suitable for people with all levels of orienteering skills, including beginners.
-In winter, they tend to be weekly indoor sessions focusing on fitness, and move outdoors in spring and autumn to concentrate more on orienteering skills.
+In the winter, the weekly training is a mix of indoor and outdoor sessions focusing on fitness.
+In the spring and autumn it then moves completely outdoors to concentrate more on orienteering skills.

 These are held roughly monthly and again cater for all orienteering levels.
 Children from roughly age 6 upwards are invited.

 Our newsletter, Capital-O, reports on recent events and gives information about forthcoming events, as well as news and features about what some of our members have been up to.
 The newsletter is accompanied by The O-Zone, aimed at juniors and highlighting their achievements.
 The newsletters are available via email, unless a paper copy is requested.